esroleo/no-sql-social-network-api/README.md

 Please note that on my first video I said 2 videos, but it turns out there is a more information that can be contain in 5 minutes videos :).
 FYI - Currently I have the free version so I am constraint to 5 min videos :)

+Insomnia related videos are 1-3. #4 is closing comments.

 #1 - User related
 https://drive.google.com/file/d/1VMRh78anli1O2lWMK8iXAZh9WsR3Mfeh/view